agude/agude.github.io/_drafts/2019-02-23-switrs_bicycle_crashes_by_date.md

 ---

-[^1]: SWITRS reports are filled out when the police or CHP are called to the scene.
+[^1]: Of the 223,772 recorded accidents with bicycles, **89% involve a car**.
+There is a bias though: SWITRS reports are filled out when the police or CHP are called to the scene.
 As such, they skew towards worse accidents.
-Of the recorded accidents, **TODO**: Fill in number.